-Further, section 21 of the Dam Safety Act, 2021 stipulates that: "Every owner of the specified dam shall earmark sufficient and specific funds for maintenance and repairs of the specified dam and to implement the recommendations of the State Dam Safety Organisation".
+Further, section 21 of the Dam Safety Act, 2021 stipulates that:

+"Every owner of the specified dam shall earmark sufficient and specific funds for maintenance and repairs of the specified dam and to implement the recommendations of the State Dam Safety Organisation".

-Necessary directions have been issued by the National Dam Safety Authority and the Department of Water Resources, River Development & Ganga Rejuvenation, Ministry of Jal Shakti, Government of India to the various dam owners to allocate dedicated annual dam safety budget/ funds to ensure repair/renovation of the dams.
+Necessary directions have been issued by the National Dam Safety Authority and the Department of Water Resources, River Development & Ganga Rejuvenation, Ministry of Jal Shakti, Government of India to the various dam owners to allocate the dam safety funds on annual basis to ensure repair/renovation of the dams.

-Moreover, in order to improve the safety and operational performance of selected existing dams in the country, Government of India is implementing the Dam Rehabilitation and Improvement Project (DRIP) with external funding.
+Moreover, in order to improve the safety and operational performance of select existing dams in the country, Government of India is implementing the Dam Rehabilitation and Improvement Project (DRIP) with external funding.
 Under the World Bank funded DRIP Phase-I programme, which was implemented during April 2012 to March 2021, 223 existing dams located in 7 States have been comprehensively audited and rehabilitated at a cost of Rs.
 2,567 crore.

-After completion of DRIP Phase I programme, Government of India has taken up DRIP Phase-II & III.
+After completion of DRIP Phase- I programme, Government of India has now taken up DRIP Phase-II & III.
 The scheme envisages rehabilitation and safety improvement of 736 dams located in 19 States, with a budget outlay of Rs.
 10,211 crore.
 The scheme is of 10 years duration.
 DRIP Phase-II has become operational from 12th October 2021, and is being co-financed by the World Bank and the Asian Infrastructure and Investment Bank.
 State/Agency-wise number of proposed dams and the financial outlay under DRIP, Phase-II & III Scheme is given at Annexure.
+Under DRIP-II &III, 35 dams of Jharkhand have been included with total estimated cost of Rs.
+238 crore.
+However, State of Jharkhand has not been onboard under this scheme due to non-fulfilment of readiness criteria set out by the Department of Economic Affairs, Ministry of Finance and the World Bank.

-ANNEXURE AS REFERRED TO IN REPLY OF PART (d) OF RAJYA SABHA UNSTARRED QUESTION NO.1685 ANSWERED ON 18.12.2023 REGARDING "ASSESSMENT OF THE STRUCTURE AND CONDITION OF DAMS".
+ANNEXURE REFERRED TO IN REPLY TO PART (d) OF LOK SABHA STARRED QUESTION NO. 17 TO BE ANSWERED ON 02.02.2023 REGARDING STUDY ON DAMS

-State/Agency-wise list of proposed dams and cost under DRIP -II & III
+State/Agency-wise List of Proposed Dams and Cost under DRIP-II & III